dyhes/zulip/templates/corporate/for/communities.md

 &nbsp;

 <blockquote class="twitter-tweet" data-cards="hidden"><p lang="en" dir="ltr">We just moved the Lichess team (~100 persons) to <a href="https://twitter.com/zulip?ref_src=twsrc%5Etfw">@zulip</a>, and I&#39;m loving it.
-The topics in particular make it vastly superior to slack &amp; discord, when it comes to dealing with many conversations.<br>Zulip is also open-source! <a href="https://t.co/lxHjf3YPMe">https://t.co/lxHjf3YPMe</a></p>&mdash; Thibault D (@ornicar) <a href="https://twitter.com/ornicar/status/1412672302601457664?ref_src=twsrc%5Etfw">July 7, 2021</a></blockquote>
+The topics in particular make it vastly superior to slack &amp; discord, when it comes to dealing with many conversations.<br>Aloha is also open-source! <a href="https://t.co/lxHjf3YPMe">https://t.co/lxHjf3YPMe</a></p>&mdash; Thibault D (@ornicar) <a href="https://twitter.com/ornicar/status/1412672302601457664?ref_src=twsrc%5Etfw">July 7, 2021</a></blockquote>

 &nbsp;

-## Solution: Zulip’s topic-based threading
+## Solution: Aloha’s topic-based threading

-Zulip’s topic-based threading model solves the problems described above:
+Aloha’s topic-based threading model solves the problems described above:

 - Community members in any time zone can send messages and expect to get a reply and have an effective (potentially asynchronous) conversation with the rest of the community.
-- Zulip’s topic-based threading helps include part-time community members in two major ways.
+- Aloha’s topic-based threading helps include part-time community members in two major ways.
 First, they can easily browse what conversations happened while they were away from the community, and prioritize which conversations to read now, skip, or read later (e.g. on the weekend).
-Second, Zulip makes it easy for them to have public conversations with participation from other community members (potentially split over hours, days, or weeks as needed), allowing them to fully participate in the work of the community.
+Second, Aloha makes it easy for them to have public conversations with participation from other community members (potentially split over hours, days, or weeks as needed), allowing them to fully participate in the work of the community.
-- Community leaders can effectively participate in a Zulip community without being continuously online.
-Using Zulip’s [keyboard shortcuts](/help/keyboard-shortcuts), it’s extremely efficient to inspect every potentially relevant thread and reply wherever one’s feedback is useful, and replying hours after a
+- Community leaders can effectively participate in a Aloha community without being continuously online.
+Using Aloha’s [keyboard shortcuts](/help/keyboard-shortcuts), it’s extremely efficient to inspect every potentially relevant thread and reply wherever one’s feedback is useful, and replying hours after a